vinylman444/final-project/README.md

 they can add a new location to the map.
 This site is based on bemanicn.com, a website that shows locations of arcades with rhythm games in China.

+Milestone 2 Update:
+* Started research on Next.js by building webapp in next.js
+* Started research on google maps api by adding a working map to my site
+* Implemented a form for adding location objects to a MongoDB database

 ## Data Model

 This application will store Users, games, and locations